MaraRinn/StarfieldOutpostCompendium/Advanced Reactor Assembly Line.md

 Run a route to pick up materials and manufacture components on the way:

-- Collect Neodymium from Shoza III-a
-- Collect Dysprosium from Alpha Tirna VIII-c
-- Collect Isotopic Coolant from Procyon III
-- Deliver Isotopic Coolant, Dysprosium, some of the Neodymium to home base
-- Craft 3 Control Rods
-- Craft 5 Supercooled Magnet
+- Collect 10 Lead, 3 Control Rods, 5 Supercooled Magnet from Schrodinger VIII-e
 - Collect 6 Adaptive Frame, 3 Tau Grade Rheostat from Bessel III-b
-- Collect Silver from Zeta Ophiuchi I
-- Deliver Silver, Neodymium to Cruth
-- Collect 8 Semimetal Wafer (3.5kg, 3 x Storage Box), 4 Paramagnon Conductor (4kg, 2 x Storage Box) from Cruth
+- Collect 4 Paramagnon Conductor from Cruth
-- Collect 8 Solvent from Codos
-- Head to Grimsey to craft 8 Nuclear Fuel Rods
+- Craft 8 Nuclear Fuel Rods at Grimsey
+- Build reactor, then demolish it (ensures you have all the parts, leaves materials in your inventory)
 - Head to site to build reactor

-Of course there's also the option of setting up all the manufacturing lines at home base and just hauling the extracted materials there, building the reactor at home base then disassembling it which puts the components in your ship's hold.
-This won't work for mass production of Vytinium Fuel Rods for XP grinding, but more about that after the infrastructure to produce Advanced Reactors has been established.

 ## Industrial Liquid Extractors and Greenhouses